-As a mental health professional, opening a private practice of your own is an important milestone in your career!
-Being your own boss comes with a lot of excitement and perks that you wouldn’t have if you were an employee of someone else.
+As a mental health professional, opening a private practice of your own is an important milestone in your career.
+Being your own boss comes with excitement and perks that you wouldn’t have if you were an employee of someone else.

-However, this new adventure can also mean more responsibility and extra work to be done when it comes to setting up and maintaining your business.
+However, this new adventure can also mean more responsibility and extra work when it comes to setting up and maintaining your business.

-While doing research around establishing your private practice, you’ve probably come across the term “EIN” and wondered whether you needed one for your practice.
-Here’s everything you need to know about best practices around EINs!
+While doing research on establishing your private practice, you’ve probably come across the term “EIN” and wondered whether you needed one for your practice.
+Here’s everything you need to know about EINs, and the best practices for getting one.